vic-ma/howtodismantle.github.io/_posts/2024-04-08-Integrating-Node-RED-and-Peakboard-Part-II-Sending-Alerts-to-an-Peakboard-application.md

 [Part II - Sending Alerts to a Peakboard application](/Integrating-Node-RED-and-Peakboard-Part-II-Sending-Alerts-to-an-Peakboard-application.html) -
 How to send an alert from a Node-RED flow and visualize it in a Peakboard application.

-## What we build here
+## Goals for this article

-The showcase we're building here is to demonstrate how to send a message from node-RED to a Peakboard box.
-This is commonly used to inform a Peakboard user about a certain event that is happening in the node-RED flow.
-So in the example we just send an alert.
-The alert consists of a message and a Priority field.
+In this article, we demonstrate how to send a message from node-RED to a Peakboard box.
+This is commonly used to inform a Peakboard user about some event happening in the node-RED flow.

+In our example, we send an alert that consists of a message and a Priority field.
 The message is shown in the Peakboard application and if the Priority is 'A' the background is turning red.

 ## Building the Peakboard app